VictorAkintayo/VictorAkintayo/README.md

 ---

-⭐️ *“Clean code, smart architecture, and human-centered design — that’s how I build.”*
+⭐ *“I build scalable, AI-driven, and human-centered solutions — one architecture at a time.”*